Clever/ios-sdk/README.md

     self.window.rootViewController = vc;
     [CLVOAuthManager setUIDelegate:vc]

-    // Alternatively, you can initialize the CLVOAuthManager without success/failure blocks and instead use the delegate pattern.
+    // Alternatively, you can initialize CLVOAuthManager without success/failure blocks and instead use the delegate pattern.
-    // See "Delegate Pattern" below for handling completion when using the delgate pattern
+    // See "Delegate Pattern" below for handling completion when using the delegate pattern
     // [CLVOAuthManager startWithClientId:@"CLIENT_ID"];
     // [CLVOAuthManager setDelegate:self];
 }]